Simmering / Europe

 The primary escalation mechanism is parliamentary leverage, not violence: Catalan independence parties can destabilize Spanish governing coalitions and extract significant concessions through coalition arithmetic alone.

-Amnesty legislation has lowered personal stakes for exiled figures like Puigdemont and reduced legal confrontation, but the sovereignty gap remains structurally unresolved and conditions for renewed friction persist.
+Amnesty legislation has reduced legal confrontation and lowered personal stakes for exiled figures, but the sovereignty gap remains structurally unresolved and conditions for renewed friction persist.

 Russia has exploited and amplified Catalan separatist narratives via disinformation campaigns